vadoalmaximo76-netizen/minkiardsonline/replit.md

 MINKIARDS is a real-time multiplayer online card game built with React and Express.
 The game features four distinct decks of cards (PERSONAGGI, MOSSE, BONUS, PERSONAGGI SPECIALI) that players can draw from and play on a shared game field.
 Players can interact with cards through various actions like playing, moving between zones, and transferring to other players.
 The application uses WebSocket communication for real-time multiplayer functionality and features a modern UI built with React and Tailwind CSS.

-## Dynamic Background Music System
-The game features an adaptive music system that responds to game intensity, creating immersive audio experiences that change based on player actions and game events.
-The music seamlessly transitions between different intensity states to enhance gameplay atmosphere.

 # User Preferences

 Preferred communication style: Simple, everyday language.